 Take up a study challenge and make it exciting

 Lazy?
 Every time a thought arises about something you don’t want to do, immediately take it up and do the opposite.
 Reframe the idea of hard work in your mind and start treating it as a virtue that will bring many benefits over the years.
 It’s a great technique to help you shift your mind and just start doing it.
 Now you can cut off the search for reasons for self-justification at the very beginning and do the right thing here and now.
 It’s also worth adding that fighting laziness and developing a work ethic won’t be complete if your plans don’t include physical exercise.
 You can go jogging, get after it at the gym, or simply walk in the nearby park.

 Eliminate the causes of procrastination

+Do some introspection, find the reasons behind your particular strain of procrastination, and then come up with creative ways to eradicate it.
 Increase your self-esteem, learn to do stuff non-perfectly, set aside your prejudices and become the best in your field, find deep meaning in helping those around you, get fired up about great goals, and strive to enjoy not only the process but also the outcome.

 The benefits of civilization are immense.
 But too much comfort can be destructive.
 Obesity, sedentary lifestyle, total laziness, hours of life uselessly spent on the Internet – all this results from laziness and procrastination.
 As a student, you have great opportunities, which, if realized, can completely change your life.
 However, the majority choose the path of comfort and pleasure, rather than that of difficult and useful actions.
 Everyone chooses for themselves: to put things off and watch another YouTube video or to take up work right now and take a step toward a new, more successful life.
 What’s your choice?
 Next up, you may want to explore a guide on how to become an academic freelance writer.